 Wetland Indicator Status: OBL

-Most aquatic vegetation surveys in lakes occur at the height of the growing season, and may miss the early abundance of Curlyleaf Pondweed, or miss the species entirely.
-However is someone visits a site early in the season and sees large stands of CLP than they may be under the impression that is has replaced all the native vegetation.
-To fully assess the the effects of Curlyleaf Pondweed observers must visit the site early and in mid-summer.
+Most aquatic vegetation surveys in lakes occur at the height of the growing season and may miss the early abundance of Curlyleaf Pondweed or miss the species entirely.
+However, if someone visits a site early in the season and sees large CLP stands, they may be under the impression that it has replaced all the native vegetation.
+To fully assess the effects of Curlyleaf Pondweed, observers must visit the site early and in mid-summer.